 - Statuses with boards

 Asana is simple to use and will aid your workflow management.
-It streamlines workflows, aids with task management and brings project management down to its simplest terms.
+As a workflow application, Asana streamlines workflows, aids with task management, and brings project management down to its simplest terms.

 It lacks core project management functionalities–like a Gantt chart–but it will still serve as a central hub for your work.